KiDS-WL/onepower/README.rst

 - Predictions of **stellar mass functions** and / or **luminosity functions**
 - Modeling of **intrinsic alignments** using the halo model approach
 - Built on a flexible, extensible halo model architecture
+- Includes a interface module for interfacing the code with the `CosmoSIS <https://github.com/joezuntz/cosmosis>`_

 OnePower is ideal for: